dmlc/xgboost/doc/parameter.rst

 * ``updater`` [default= ``grow_colmaker,prune``]

   - A comma separated string defining the sequence of tree updaters to run, providing a modular way to construct and to modify the trees.
 This is an advanced parameter that is usually set automatically, depending on some other parameters.
 However, it could be also set explicitly by a user.
-The following updater plugins exist:
+The following updaters exist:

     - ``grow_colmaker``: non-distributed column-based construction of trees.
     - ``distcol``: distributed tree construction with column-based data splitting mode.